anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 = How can I use it? =

-Define a WordPress shortcode with a full URL to your .md file on remote server.
+Write a WordPress shortcode with a full URL to your .md file on remote server.

 Example:

 `[third source="markdown" id="FULLURL/README.md" section=""]`

+= How does it work =

+The plugin brings your content using the defined Source with ID and Section.
+The parameters is a stable list of names proposed for *future development* in order to include more sources like WikiPedia, File, API, URL and Database.

 = Does it work for everyone? =

-Not necessarily.
+Yes, but not necessarily.
 The usage is very tricky.
 You can remotely host your .md files and embed them in your blogs.
 In some cases, you may consider editing this plugin and adding your own methods.

 == Screenshots ==

 1. Usage Example for "seo.md" file on a remote server with full URL.
+View raw [seo.md](https://goo.gl/GFgqwp) file.

 2. Output inside your blog.